woctezuma/deep-learning-resources/README.md

 > This site collects resources to learn Deep Learning in the form of Modules available through the sidebar on the left.
 As a student, you can walk through the modules at your own pace and interact with others thanks to the associated digital platforms.
 Then we hope you'll become a contributor by adding modules to this site!

+-   [Institut Polytechnique de Paris: Deep Learning][m2dsupsdlclass], by Olivier Grisel & Charles Ollion [[PyTorch]][m2dsupsdlclass-pytorch]

+> The course covers the basics of Deep Learning, with a focus on applications.

 -   [Unige 14x050 / EPFL EE-559: Deep Learning][fleuret-course], by François Fleuret (University of Geneva)

 > This course is a thorough introduction to deep-learning, with examples in the PyTorch framework.